Do Speeding Tickets Go on Your Record? (Yes If You Went This Fast)

 Anyone who wants to contest their citation or ticket should not pay the fine.
 Instead, they should contact a traffic defense attorney to advise them accordingly.
 For those at risk of getting their license suspended, the attorney can mount a defense or reduce the penalty so that the violator can retain their license.

-Do warnings go on your record?
+Do traffic warnings go on your criminal history?
 No, they shouldn’t, unless they are directly connected to a criminal event.

 Criminal Traffic Ticket/Citation